ellypeop/Dissertation/README.md

 ### 02/12/2024

 Made some final adjustments to the diss and video, including some detailed investigation into other quantum modelling papers.

+### 03/12/2024

+Deadline today!
+Currently in the process of uploading everything, so that's it for now!
+Bye logbook!

 ## Topics to Research